wtang1996/HackDartmouth-16F/README.md

 Using Travis Cl to run automatic linting and automatic pushes to surge, Eslint with Airbnb config, and git-hooks to reduce the chances of accidentally ruining the repositories.

+### Front End

+TODO

+### Back End

+For the Back End, we used express and mongodb to build a CRUD api server.
+Express is a web framework for Node.js, which provides a way to listen for and respond to incoming web requests.
+We host the backend server on Heroku and connect the app to a mongo database by provisioning the Sandbox verson of mLab.
+We were able to create a few data models such as post, user and message to store the data from front end.
+The back end also supports authentication.
+We used Passport.js to make JWT's for us.